belapferreira/finax/README.md

 </p> -->

 <strong align="center">
-  With a combination of the word "finance", that refers to the management of money, and the word "maximize", that means to make most of something, the Finax is a personal finance control app that aim to help people maximize their finances and make the most of their money.
+  With a combination of the word "finance", which refers to the management of money, and the word "maximize", which means to make the most of something, the Finax is a personal finance control app that aims to help people maximize their finances and make the most of their money.
 </strong>

 <p align="center">